-Google Analytics VS Mixpanel
+Google Analytics Vs. Mixpanel

-Google Analytics shows you page by page data about the site.
+Google Analytics shows you page-by-page data about the site.
 It can track the traffic you are getting at any given point in time.
 Where the traffic is coming from and people are hitting which pages most frequently.

-Mixpanel’s retention analysis helps you to see which of your feature is being used over and over again at different time periods.
-It allows you to measure the frequency that they use your product.
+Mixpanel’s retention analysis helps you to see which of your feature is being used over and over again at different periods.
+It allows you to measure the frequency with that they use your product.
 Google Analytics does not do this.

 Google Analytics reports tend to slow by an hour while Mixpanel provides instant and real-time data analysis.

 Google Analytics has two pricing levels.
 If your site is generating 10 Million or fewer hits per month then Google Analytics is free, but if your monthly hits are more than 10 Million then you need to get Google Analytics premium.

 In Mixpanel you need to set some data points for 25,000 data points Mixpanel is free.
 With increasing, data points price also increases.

 Mixpanel provides high-quality customer support for both free and paid users if they encounter any bug or don’t understand a report.
 Google Analytics does not provide that support.

 Google Analytics keeps track of users via cookies (average time 30 days).
 Mixpanel can use a user_id or any other id that will last longer than a cookie.